ubc-library-rc/intro-docker/content/disambiguation.md

 ### dockerd Daemon

 [dockerd](https://docs.docker.com/engine/reference/commandline/dockerd/) is the name for the persistent process, or *daemon*, behind the Docker Engine.
+This is also sometimes referred to as the Docker client.

 ### Docker CLI